Nicolae-Peptea/CodeCoolShop/README.md

 ### Main Features

 - Sort Products by Category and Supplier
-- Register
+- Register (the account is enbabled after email confirmation)
-- Login/Logout using Cookies
+- Login using Identity Package with cookies
+- Logout
 - Add to Cart
 - Cart Preview
 - Edit cart items quantity from the Cart Preview (Increase, Decrease, Remove)